ajayrathore30/Sales-Insights---Power-BI-Dashboard/README.md

 ## Requirements -

-- We had to track the revenue numbers and sales quantity number over the year.
+- We had to track the revenue numbers and sales quantity numbers over the year.
-- We had to track the revenue breakdown by regions and by different products
+- We had to track the revenue breakdown by region and by different products
 - We had to track the revenue trends.

 ## Steps followed -